Most beef jerky is packaged in what’s called a “barrier bag” and inside that bag is an oxygen absorber (the white packet).

 If you look around at how most beef jerky is packaged, you’ll notice that almost none of it is sold in a vacuum seal package.

-There’s actually very good reason for this – while vacuum sealing removes oxygen from the package, it also negatively affects the exterior of the meat.
+While vacuum sealing removes oxygen from the package, it also negatively affects the exterior of the meat.

 Here’s beef jerky that was vacuum sealed for only 7 days: